r1cc4rdo/gel_mould/README.md

 ![Front of the gel mould](images/front.jpg)

-# Parametric gel mould
+# Parametric mould on agarose gels
-A parametric mould for mounting fish embryos on gels.
+A parametric mould for mounting fish embryos on agarose gels.

+The mould will create wells for the fish to lie in.

 ### Instructions
 * Install [OpenSCAD](https://openscad.org/downloads.html)